FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/t_st_AdministrationToolServerConfiguration_new.md

 ## Change session settings

-Use the session settings to control how long an administrator can be logged into <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> before the session expires and the administrator must log in again.
+Use the session settings to control how long an administrator can be logged into {{< SecureTransport/componentshortname  >}} before the session expires and the administrator must log in again.

 1. Select **Setup > Admin Settings**.
 2. Type the number of minutes the session stays active.
 The default setting is 30 minutes.